The Purpose of Purpose

 - Create a personal mission statement

 Be aware of your attitude.
-Take advantage of opportunities to better understand and prepare for your future career.
+Create opportunities to better understand and prepare for your future career.
 Live kindly.
-Step outside your boundaries and remain open to change.
+Step outside your boundaries and experience change.
 Set goals for yourself and be persistent in reaching them.
-Your purpose might not have a simple answer.
-But the sum of all that you feel, create and become may just lead you to it.